 The Compensation Committee strives to set challenging yet realistic performance goals for incentive compensation.
 The committee considers our operating plan, the broader macroeconomic environment, the expectations of our stockholders, and consults with management and external advisors when setting targets.
 In particular, the committee considered that all our markets were being impacted to various degrees by macro uncertainty, rising interest rates, geopolitical tensions in Europe, and COVID impacts in Asia, especially China, and that these challenging conditions were predicted to continue throughout the year, with the possibility of some improvement in the second half.
 Due to this challenging operating environment, 2023 targets for revenue growth percentage and CFFO were set lower than the actual results for those metrics in 2022 as indicated by the lower guidance for the first quarter in 2023.
 The Compensation Committee is confident that the goals set remained challenging and properly incentivized our executives to drive outperformance.
 In order to increase the rigor of the revenue growth percentage metric, the Compensation Committee included a "break point" equal to 2022 actual performance in the payout curve for revenue growth percentage, where performance at the break point would payout at 110% of target and the payout slope from target to the break point was made significantly flatter to minimize payouts for achieving consistent year-over-performance.
 The rate of increase in payout greatly increases for performance above the break point.
-There is no similar break point equal to 2022 actual performance for the CFFO targets are made based on expectations and business plans for a given year, and as a result, there can be significant variation from year to year based on a number of factors including our product/manufacturing cycles, the demand environment, and the timing of customer orders and payment.
-The Compensation Committee estes CFFO to be higher than the prior year, even in years when revenue and profit
+There is no similar break point equal to 2022 actual performance for the CFFO metric.
+CFFO targets are made based on expectations and business plans for a given year, and as a result, there can be significant variation from year to year based on a number of factors including our product/manufacturing cycles, the demand environment, and the timing of customer orders and payment.
+The Compensation Committee sets CFFO targets with a goal of maintaining rigor year-over-year, and due to the inherent volatility in CFFO during our ongoing transformation, we would not necessarily expect CFFO to be higher than the prior year, even in years when revenue and profitability metrics are higher.
+Further, beginning with the 2023 PSUs, the final payout cannot exceed 100% of the target number of PSUs granted if our TSR is negative.